Skip to main content

 typeSERVICE, SCHEDULE or ESCALATION_POLICY

-You can find the service ID value by visiting PagerDuty → Configuration → Services.
-The URL for the service will contain the ID, for example: https://cortexapp.pagerduty.com/services/<ID>
+Find the service ID value in PagerDuty under Configuration > Services.
+The URL for the service will contain the ID, for example: https://cortexapp.pagerduty.com/services/<ID>.
+You can only configure one service ID per entity.

 x-cortex-oncall: